 <home directory>/log/audit directory.
 The audit log file is used primarily for integrating with third-party logging platforms.

-Refer to Audit log integrations in Bitbucket for detailed information about the log file.
+Refer to Audit log integrations for detailed information about the log file.

 All audit log events are stored in the database.
 There is a limit of 10 million events logged in the database.
 When that limit is reached, the oldest records will be deleted as necessary.